 So, why are they called breadcrumbs?
 Remember the story of Hansel and Gretel?
 Hansel dropped bread pieces on the ground so they could trace their steps home if they got lost in the woods.
 That’s what inspired the breadcrumbs on websites today.

-Now, let’s look at another crucial way breadcrumbs can improve your website performance.
+Now, let’s look at another way breadcrumbs can improve your website performance.

 Breadcrumbs in SEO: Why They Matter for Your Website

-Breadcrumbs tell people where they are on your website, but they also help Google and other search engines understand your site structure.
-So, they can also help improve SEO performance by enabling search engines to index a website quickly, resulting in higher rankings on a Search Engine Results Page (SERP).
+As we’ve mentioned, breadcrumbs tell people where they are on your website, they also help Google and other search engines understand your site structure.
+They can also help improve SEO performance by enabling search engines to index a website quickly, resulting in higher rankings on a Search Engine Results Page (SERP).

 Optimizing SEO drives greater visibility, which can help attract more visitors and enhance your online sales efforts—an excellent example of supporting digital accessibility to drive superior business strategies.
 In addition, a superb UX experience can also increase repeat visitation, encourage word-of-mouth consumer endorsement, and elevate your company image.